 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.

 I’ve been a subscriber to Plan to Eat for the last several years.
-What I love about this particular meal planning service is that you are able to use your own recipes, not someone else’s (which never works out for me).
-To save money, I always try to purchase my yearly plan when they have their Black Friday sale.
+What I love about this particular meal planning service is that you are able to use your recipes, not someone else’s (which never works out for me).

-When I’m browsing food blogs (too often) or see a recipe on Facebook that I want to try I simply click on my Plan to Eat Recipe Clipper (bookmark tool).
+When I’m browsing food blogs (too often) or see a recipe on Facebook that I want to try I simply click on my Plan to Eat Recipe Clipper.
 It uploads the recipe and photo to my personal recipe book page on the Plan to Eat website.

-When recipes are uploaded into my recipe book, they are automatically filed into categories like appetizers, main course, slow cooker, soups and so on.
+When recipes are uploaded into your personal recipe book, they are automatically filed into categories like appetizers, main course, slow cooker, soups and so on.
 These are standard default categories that you would typically find in a cookbook, or you can customize your own.

 Before ordering my groceries online (through Walmart), I go to my recipe book and decide what I want to prepare for the following week.
-I click on the Queue button (represented by a √ symbol located on the lower left side of each of the recipe photos), and those recipes go into my queue.
+I click on the Queue button which is represented by a “√” located on the lower left side of each recipe pic, and those recipes go into my queue.

 And, it’s as easy as that!
 Head over here to give this excellent meal planning service a good look-see.
-On Black Friday head back over to the website to sign up and save half the price of their regular subscription price.
-It will be one of your best purchases on Black Friday, and I could not recommend it more!
+I could not recommend it more!